Auto Insurance in San Diego, CA (The Complete Guide)

 Like credit scores and zip codes, many people don’t know that whether or not they own their home can be an important factor in what they will pay for their car insurance premium.

-In fact, in 2016, Consumer Federation of America (CFA) reported that:
+In fact, in 2016, the Consumer Federation of America (CFA) reported that:

 This hardly seems fair so why do they do it?
 Like credit scores, homeownership is believed to demonstrate stability for many car insurance providers.